Arturo Benedetti Michelangeli: Professional career

 In 1988, Michelangeli suffered a ruptured abdominal aneurysm during a concert in Bordeaux.
 After more than seven hours of surgery, he overcame this health issue.
 A few months later, on 7 June 1989, he played Mozart concertos Nos.
-20 and 25 with the Nord Deutsche Rundfunk orchestra conducted by Cord Garben.
+20 and 25 with the Symphony Orchestra of Norddeutscher Rundfunk (NDR) conducted by Cord Garben.
 In 1990, he again recorded two Mozart concertos, KV.
 415 and KV.
 503 in Bremen.
-Michelangeli's last public performance was held in Hamburg on May 7, 1993.
+Michelangeli's last public performance was held in Hamburg on 7 May 1993.

 As a composer, Benedetti Michelangeli arranged 19 Italian folk songs a cappella for the Coro della Società Alpinisti Tridentini and a men's chorus from Trento (Italy).
 A recording of these pieces are available on the DIVOX music label.

 Benedetti Michelangeli's students included Maurizio Pollini, Martha Argerich, Ivan Moravec, Paul Stewart, Aldo Antognazzi, Vladimir Krpan, Lucia Passaglia and Carlo Dominici.

 Sergiu Celibidache considered Benedetti Michelangeli a fellow conductor, and not merely a pianist: "Michelangeli makes colors; he is a conductor."
-Celibidache also described Michelangeli as one of the "greatest living artist".
+Celibidache also described Michelangeli as one of the "greatest living artists".

 Teacher and commentator David Dubal argued that Benedetti Michelangeli was at his best when he performed the earlier works of Beethoven but seemed insecure with Chopin.
 He added that Benedetti Michelangeli was "demonic" in works such as the Bach-Busoni Chaconne and Brahms's Paganini Variations.

 Benedetti Michelangeli's highlights include the (authorized) live performances in London of Ravel's Gaspard de la nuit, Chopin's Mazurkas and Sonata No. 2, Schumann's Carnaval, Op.
 9 and Faschingsschwank aus Wien, Op.
-26 as well as various recordings of Beethoven's Piano Concerto No. 5, Liszt's Piano Concerto No. 1 and Totentanz, and the piano concertos of Robert Schumann, and Edvard Grieg.
+26 as well as various recordings of Beethoven's Piano Concerto No. 5, Liszt's Piano Concerto No. 1 and Totentanz, Ravel's Piano Concerto in G major, and the piano concertos of Robert Schumann, and Edvard Grieg.

 Personal life

 On 20 September 1943 Benedetti Michelangeli married pianist Giulia Linda Guidetti, who was a pupil of his father.
 They lived in Bornato, near Brescia, Bolzano and Arezzo.
 They separated in 1970.
 In the 1970s Michelangeli lived in Switzerland and refused to live or perform in his native Italy for over a decade.

 Following his divorce, his secretary, and later his agent and partner, Marie-José Gros-Dubois organized concerts and dates for him, and also presided over his financial affairs.

 In an interview, Gros-Dubois recalled that Benedetti Michelangeli could not believe his musical career was so financially successful.
 After a concert, she reported that he gloomily said: "You see, so much applause, so much public.
 Then, in half an hour, you feel alone more than before."

-Benedetti Michelangeli was a connoisseur of the piano mechanics and insisted for his concert instruments to be in perfect condition.
+Benedetti Michelangeli was obsessed with piano mechanics and insisted that his concert instruments be in perfect condition.
 His last concert took place on 7 May 1993 in Hamburg, Germany.
 After a long illness he died on 12 June 1995 in Lugano, Switzerland.
 He is buried in nearby Pura.